OpenFreeEnergy/alchemiscale.org-site/content/opportunities/alchemiscale-2025/index.md

 3. changing the `state` of an `AlchemicalNetwork`
 4. submitting serialized `AlchemicalNetwork`s produced with e.g. the `openfe` CLI

-This is an area where could use substantial help.
+This is an area where we could use substantial help.
 None of our current core developers are experienced in web UI development, and though building a read-only UI/dashboard might be possible for us using frameworks like [Plotly Dash](http://dash.plotly.com) or [Streamlit](https://streamlit.io), building a more full-featured UI will likely be more involved and require more expertise.